genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let’s talk a bit about various settings:

-1)You should set the “Enzyme sequence” which was recognized by by the restriction enzyme used to digest genomic DNA in the process of library preparation.
+1)You should set the "Enzyme sequence" which was recognized by by the restriction enzyme used to digest genomic DNA in the process of library preparation.
 By default, the application uses the ‘C-CGG’ sequence which is recognised in MspI restriction.

-2)The option “Number of mismatches” lets you set the maximum number of allowed mismatches per read.
+2)The option "Number of mismatches" lets you set the maximum number of allowed mismatches per read.
 Decreasing this number you can reduce application runtime and percentage of mapped reads.
 By default the application aligns reads to the reference genome with no more than 5